Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1.5

 - Evolved Swarm is a good Conduit if you are playing Necrolord.
 It significantly increases the power of Adaptive Swarm.

 - Conflux of Elements is a flexible Conduit that provides both damage and healing.
-You can use it in dungeons over Unstoppable Growth if you care more for damage than for healing.

 - Flash of Clarity provides significant increase to your clearcasted Regrowths.
 This Conduit also affects every single Regrowth cast under Innervate if you have Clearcasting buff up.